 See a selection of the many and varied objects in the Museum’s collections.

-is a Registered Charity and the provision of Archive research can only be made possible by the employment of an Archivist.
-As suc…
+The Gurkha Museum is a Registered Charity and the provision of archive research can only be made possible by the work of an Archivist.
+As such we re…